-“So far this 2 months of travelling had been very easy.”
+“So far this 2 months of traveling had been very easy.”

 Here we are again.
 Why is it easy?
 It is not.
-But we are learning and advancing with a pace that makes it look easy.
-During reflection a reminder was for the both of us to never underestimate the level of difficulty and to always remember to appreciate the hard work we both put into travelling in a pair.
+But we are learning and advancing at a pace that makes it look easy.
+During reflection, a reminder was for both of us to never underestimate the level of difficulty and to always remember to appreciate the hard work we both put into traveling in a pair.

-It is not just travelling as you can see.
+It is not just traveling as you can see.
 It is so much more than what the naked eye can see from the outside;

 - Staying positive

 - Keep following our dreams and what we believe in